MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/achievements/title-managed/config/live-achievements-tm-config.md

 ---
-title: Configuring Achievements 2017 in Partner Center
+title: Title-managed Achievements portal config
-description: Configuring Achievements in Partner Center, to deliver rewards. ms.assetid: ms.date: 11/10/2017 ms.topic: article ms.localizationpriority: medium
+description: Configuring Achievements in Partner Center, to deliver rewards. ms.date: 11/10/2017 ms.topic: article ms.localizationpriority: medium
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one, udc, universal developer center
 ---

-# Configuring Achievements 2017 in Partner Center
+# Title-managed Achievements portal config

 > [!IMPORTANT]
 > Achievements are only applicable to Managed Partners; games participating in the Xbox Live Creators Program are not supported.